 Overcoming feelings of guilt around anxiety

-They may even fight their way through the day, putting on an act to prove to themselves that this thing will not get the better of them, only to go to bed at night more tired and anxious than ever.
-Anxiety can affect people from every profession, even doctors, the very people we first go to for help.
-It is an extremely common disorder that no one is immune from, so let me stress that you have nothing to feel guilty about.
+Anxiety can and does affect people from every walk of life, rich or poor; it also affects every profession, even doctors, the very people we first go to for help.
+It is a widespread disorder that no one is immune from, so let me stress that you have nothing to feel guilty about.

-Some partners and family members may be very understanding about your anxiety, but some may not.
-They may put pressure on you to ‘pull yourself together’ or tell you that you have nothing to be anxious about and the constant strain of trying to cope can tire you further.
+Some partners and family members may be very understanding of your anxiety, but some may not.
+They may put pressure on you to ‘pull yourself together’ or tell you that you have nothing to be anxious about and the constant strain of trying to cope without their support can tire you further.

 I lost a few friends as I was never available to go out.
 Certain people at work would snub me because I hardly spoke, but I did not wallow in self-pity!
 I knew I had to let all this negative stuff go and because of what I had been taught, I was not going to add any more negative thinking and worry to the mix.

 I also knew that I could sort all those problems out later when I was better.
-I had to just think about myself at this point and not worry about what others thought about me.
+I had to think about myself at this point and not worry about letting people down or what others thought about me.

-At times, I did feel like I was playing a role in a film – acting to try to appear normal – while at other times, attempting to hide how I felt.
-The pressure I felt trying to maintain this act, day after day, was immense and eventually I stopped trying to be the person I thought I should be and just went with how I felt and made the decision that if people judged me for it, then that was far better than trying to keep this draining act up.
+Initially, I did try and pretend everything was OK; I thought I had to keep a grip on this thing and not let others down.
+The pressure I felt trying to maintain this act, day after day, was immense and eventually, I stopped trying to be the person I thought I should be and just went with how I felt.
+I decided that if people judged me for it, then that was their problem and any negative judgement I received was far better than trying to keep this draining act up.

 So, if you see yourself in this way, learn to put yourself first.
 You cannot keep trying to be the person you once were.
 You need to stop putting on an act, admit that you are no longer the person you used to be and you tell yourself that you don’t have to keep up this pretence any longer.
 Understanding and patience will bring back the old you; it won’t come through worry, effort or force.